beshayr2020/Google-Books-Search/README.md

 ![Google Books Search](client/public/GoogleBookSeach.jpg)

+Here is a link to the deployed webpage: [https://react-google-books-searc.herokuapp.com/]

 ## Project Description

 GoogleBookSearchApp is a React-based Google Books Search app that allows users to search for books via the Google Books API.
 Users have the option to "Save" a book, saving it to the Mongo database.
 Users have the option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.